nashville-software-school/FEWDD-milestones/2-single-page-applications/learning-materials/EX_JS_XHR_SEASONAL_SALES.md

 Your job is to build a department store's web page that lists products, the name of the department each one is in, and the price.

 The two JSON representations above should be in two files: `products.json`, and `categories.json` (see below).
-Use jQuery's `ajax()` method to read the data from those files, and then build HTML representations of the data.
+Use Javascript's `XMLHttpRequest()` method to read the data from those files, and then build HTML representations of the data.

 > Contents of `products.json` file